 Hiring an outsourcing agency allows companies to focus on the core elements of their business, spinning off the less critical operations to outside providers.

 Additionally, companies can ramp up their development to keep up with demand for the product without the long-term financial commitment of hiring in-house employees, which can take years to pay off.
-This makes outsourcing particularly valuable for projects with fluctuating demand.
+This makes software development outsourcing particularly valuable for projects with fluctuating demand.

 In the case of hiring contractors through staff augmentation, if a software developer is not a good fit for the company, it is easier to end the relationship or replace them with someone else.
 In contrast, laying off in-house developers is more difficult because the company must provide advance notice and severance pay.